 It has a durable mounting clip, comes with a foam windshield, and even has built-in cable management.
-The cable is Kevlar reinforced and has a good length of it.
+The cable is Kevlar reinforced and has a good length.
 It comes with a drawstring pouch to safely store the microphone and all the accessories.

-You can purchase the Rode Wireless Go as well, which makes this a wireless microphone system.
+Truly, the Rode Lavalier Go is the best lavalier mic when we talk about the value proposition.
+You can purchase the Rode Wireless Go as well, which makes this a wireless microphone system and one of the best wireless lapel microphones out there.
 It’s a great piece of equipment, but the transmitter will end up costing you more than the microphone itself.
 However, if you do pair these two together, you’ll have an insane setup that will still cost less than some of the higher-end wireless lapel microphones.

 This is yet another omnidirectional mic.
 As you can probably guess, it’s quite sensitive and does a good job of picking up sound from the environment.
 It easily works with bodypack transmitters.
 The audio quality is sharp and clean.
 It gives a lot of depth to the voice, so the person speaking directly into it sounds the clearest.